 Greenland – The History of Sea Kayaking

-That’s a second appearance for Greenland as one of the best sea kayaking locations in the world.
-Well, it is the birthplace of kayaking after all!
 The exact location is not entirely known, as it may have been over 4,000 years ago.
 However, it is thought to have been in the high northern regions around Greenland, Canada, Russia and Alaska.

 The Inuit people of Greenland used kayaks as a hunting tool, allowing them to venture great distances in search of food.
+The Inuits had to really master the craft, as a capsize would surely be fatal due to the freezing water temperatures.

-A sea kayaking trip to Greenland is absolutely essential for all paddlers to make at least once in a life time.
 Learn about the development of kayaking, how it was such an integral part of Inuit history and how their very survival depended on it.
 Sea kayaking in Greenland is not only an incredible learning experience, but the vast icy landscapes make it one of the most stunning locations to sea kayak as well.

 Newfoundland – Sea Kayaking with Icebergs